drewag/property-bindings/README.md

 In the example above you would bind to the "date" key path.

 See the spec file for more example usage: specs/BindingSpec.mm

+For a description of the implementation please see my [blog post](http://drewag.me/posts/objective-c-bindings?source=github) about it.